Krak8/MC-Startup/README.md

 ## Introduction

 This script is designed to automate the process of starting and maintaining a Minecraft server.
-It includes features such as automatic downloading of the latest server using [ServerJars](https://serverjars.com/) and automatic restarting of the server in the event of a crash or scheduled downtime.
+It includes features such as automatic downloading of the latest server using [MC Utils ServerJars](https://mcutils.com/server-jars) and automatic restarting of the server in the event of a crash or scheduled downtime.

 ## Features